-Line

-Activity COMMUNICATIONS
+Line Activity A1 COMMUNICATIONS

 Description The Communications team helps the Council get its message across, to make sure the people of Sheffield know what their Council is doing for them, and what services and support are available to them.
 We provide a full range of communications support for the Council including liaison with the media; development and implementation of marketing campaigns; print buying and design services; and internal communications with staff (including support for the intranet).

 Grant Income Source

 Gross Revenue Net Revenue

 FTE Staff Non Staff Expenditure Income Expenditure

 37.51 1,325 203 1,528 (1,987) (459)

-Line

-Activity ELECTIONS
+Line Activity

-Description ectoral registration, and s any local or national or
+The elections team is responsible for all aspects of the electoral process, including electoral registration, and the planning and delivery of all local, parliamentary and European elections, as well as any local or national or referenda

 Grant Income Source

-Gross Revenue Net Revenue
+- Gross Revenue Net Revenue

 FTE Staff Non Staff Expenditure Income Expenditure

 8.20 315 507 822 (10 812

-EQUALITIES & INVOL The Elections, Equaliti accountability role of the es and Involvement ne Council - election equality and involve ns and registration, th er support for key eleme ne Scrutiny function, and ensures the council me policy development on
+ty EQUALITIES & INVOLVEMENT The Elections, Equalities and Involvement Team brings together support for key elements of the democratic accountability role of the Council - elections and registration, the Scrutiny function, and policy development on social justice, fairness, equality and involvement issues.
+It also ensures the council meets the full range of Equalities and Consultation duties.

 Grant Income Source

 Gross Revenue Net Revenue

 FTE Staff Non Staff Expenditure Income Expenditure

 4.68 277 122 399 - 399